maxrt101/git-add/README.md

  - `gita`: Activates `.venv` and runs `gitadd.py` as-is
  - `gita`: Activates `.venv` and runs `gitadd.py --commit`, which triggers a `git commit -a` after staging selected changes

-Run either in some git project, select files via arrow keys and space, hit enter when ready.
+Run either of those in some git project, select files via arrow keys and space, hit enter when ready.
 If using `gitc` it will prompt for a commit message after selecting files.